M. Plouzeau Chinon Rosé 2014

 Grapes: Cabernet Franc

+M. Plouzeau Chinon rosé 'Rive Gauche' 2014 is made from the cabernet franc grape in the Chinon AOC of the Loire Valley (yes, my obsession with the Loire continues).
 Gorgeous pink color with cherry and raspberry aromas on the nose, and on the palate, more raspberry fruit and herbal notes, hints of that lovely green pepper synonymous with cab franc, and a medium body with a succulence that makes you weak in the knees.
+Tremendous acidity and a long, luscious finish make me wish I'd bought a case of it.
+Vive Chinon! indeed!

 I am in love with this rosé.